Temporally Guided Articulated Hand Pose Tracking in Surgical Videos: Method

 \section{Method}

-In the articulated pose tracking domain, many prior works have used models that only generate frame-wise independent pose predictions.
-Even optical flow \cite{xiao2018simple} or deformable convolution \cite{bertasius2019learning} techniques do not account for confidences of past observations, which play an important role for temporally-informed predictions.
-To overcome these limitations, we propose \ourdnn, which performs articulated pose detection and tracking by incorporating previous observations as prior guidance.
+We propose \ourdnn, to perform articulated pose detection and tracking by incorporating previous observations as prior guidance.
 We show our model in Fig. \ref{fig:overview}.
-While the baseline simply produces a heatmap from each hand using a pose estimation network, we incorporate previous predictions into our final heatmap output.
-By leveraging past predictions from our model, we can produce conditioned hand pose outputs, improving detection performance during inference. \ourdnn\ is designed for video data, so we begin by pretraining our pose estimation network on an image dataset~\cite{simon2017hand}.
-Then, we finetune on our video dataset, \ourdataset, training our model to make conditioned hand pose predictions.
-Last, we introduce and experiment with a learned joint visual-pose embedding used within a graph convolutional network for tracking hand poses.
+While the baseline produces a heatmap from each hand using a pose estimation network, we leverage past predictions to produce conditioned hand pose outputs, improving detection performance during inference.
+While we design \ourdnn\ with video data in mind, we begin with pretraining on image data, finetuning on our video dataset, \ourdataset, and lastly, comparing between different tracking methods.